-Want to become a Junior Ranger at Missouri National Recreational River in 2012!
+The Missouri National Recreational River is recruiting for junior rangers!
 We offer 3 different Junior Ranger programs for different age levels.
-Click here to learn how to begin the program at the park or at home.
+To register click here to begin your journey.

 Our ranger staff has put together some fun puzzles for you.
 Although we encourage you to be outside exploring, we know that sometimes the weather isn't always perfect.
-Click on the name to download a PDF copy.
+Click on the name to download your puzzle.